Living-with-machines/T-Res/docs/getting-started/resources.md

-# Resources & directory structure
+# Resources & file structure

 T-Res requires several resources to work.
 Some resources can be downloaded and loaded directly from the web.
 Others will need to be generated, following the instructions provided in this section.
 In this page, we describe the format of the files that are required by T-Res, therefore also giving the user the option to use their own resources (adapted to T-Res).